-Female Swiss mice were bred after feeding (number of animals/feeding duration not stated) with a diet supplemented with 0.5%, 1%, or 2% Calcium Carbonate.
+Female Swiss mice were bred after feeding (number of animals/feeding duration not stated) them a diet supplemented with 0.5%, 1%, or 2% Calcium Carbonate.
 First and second litters were studied.
-The highest concentration of Calcium Carbonate yielded an intake of approximately 3 g/kg body weight.
-When compared to the control diet, this diet significantly decreased the number and total weight of the weanling mice, and increased the proportion of deaths.
-Calcium Carbonate (2%) in the diet also caused hypertrophy of the heart and a tendency toward decreased thymus weight in weanling rats.
+Calcium Carbonate (1% and 2% in diet) yielded an intake of approximately 3 g/kg body weight.
+When compared to the control diet, the supplemented diet significantly decreased the number and total weight of the weanling mice, and increased the proportion of deaths.
+Calcium Carbonate (2%) in the diet also caused hypertrophy of the heart and a tendency toward decreased thymus weight in weanling mice.

-The teratogenicity of Potassium Carbonate was evaluated using groups of 22 to 25 CD-1 mice, according to a protocol similar to OECD Technical Guideline 414.^{18,25} The test substance was administered, by gavage, at doses of 0, 2.9, 13.5, 62.5, or 290 mg/kg body weight/day, on gestation days 6 through 15.
+The teratogenicity of Potassium Carbonate was evaluated using groups of 22 to 25 CD-1 mice, according to a protocol similar to OECD Test Guideline 414.
+The test substance was administered, by gavage, at doses of 0, 2.9, 13.5, 62.5, or 290 mg/kg body weight/day, on gestation days 6 through 15.
 On day 17, Caesarean section was performed on all of the dams, and the following information was recorded: sex, numbers of corpora lutea, implantation sites, resorption sites, live and dead fetuses, and body weights of live pups.
 The urogenital tract of each dam was examined in detail for anatomical normality.
 All of the fetuses were examined grossly for the presence of external congenital abnormalities.
 One-third of the fetuses in each litter were subjected to detailed visceral examinations, and the remaining two-thirds were examined for skeletal defects.
 There were no effects on mortality, body weight gain, or the urogenital tracts of dams.
-The no-effect-level (NOEL) for maternal toxicity was 290 mg/kg body weight/day.
+The no-observed-effect-level (NOEL) for maternal toxicity was 290 mg/kg body weight/day (i.e., the highest dose tested).
 There were no effects on any of the following: numbers of corpora lutea, live litters, implantations, resorptions, live and dead fetuses, the sex ratio of the fetuses, or the average fetal weight.
-The incidence of soft tissue and skeletal abnormalities within groups treated with Potassium

-Carbonate did not differ from that of sham-treated controls.
+The incidence of soft tissue and skeletal abnormalities within groups treated with Potassium Carbonate did not differ from that of sham-treated controls.
 The NOEL for developmental toxicity/teratogenicity was 290 mg/kg body weight/day.

 The teratogenicity of Potassium Carbonate was also evaluated using groups of 22 to 25 albino rats (Wistar-derived stock).
-The test substance was administered, by oral intubation, at doses of 0, 1.8, 8.4, 38.8, or 180 mg/kg body weight/day according to the procedure in the preceding experiment, except that Caesarean section was performed on day 20.
-There was no discernible effect on nidation or on maternal or fetal survival.
+The test substance was administered (by oral intubation), on gestation days 6 through 15, at dose rates of 0, 1.8, 8.4, 38.8, or 180 mg/kg body weight/day according to the procedure in the preceding experiment, except that Caesarean section was performed on day 20.
+There were no discernible effects on nidation or on maternal or fetal survival.
 Furthermore, the number of abnormalities observed in either soft or skeletal tissues of the test groups did not differ from the number occurring spontaneously in the sham-treated controls.